guru-apr21/Learn-SQL/README.md

 ### Third Normal Form (3NF)

 The Third Normal Form says a column in a table should not be derived from other columns.
 It helps us decrease duplication and increase data integrity.

+## Forward Engineering a Model

+To convert the physical model into real physical database we forward engineer a model.
+When we do this MySQL will generate a script file with all the necessary code to create the database.